rifazn/MyDay/README.md

 ## Tasks

+### 1st - 7th Mar, 2021

+- [x] Submit Strativ Job Application assignment.
+- [x] Learned the 'Django REST Framework' while doing the Strativ Job Application assignment.
+- [x] 4th March, 22:50 on the clock.
+Still waiting on any email from Strativ.
+Subitted on 3rd March at 02:00 on the clock.
+- [ ] Tomorrow, I'll go out for the first time since the end of March, last year.
+Pandemic isolation will end by meeting a friend who is a good friend and lived in JFCL shaar karkhana.

 ### 15th - 22nd Feb, 2021

 - [  ] Update screenshot of resume.md repo.
-- [  ] [Univ] Send Benzir the email about complaining about a teacher.
+- [x] [Univ] Send Benzir the email about complaining about a teacher.
+- [x] Swakkhar Sir called me to talk about the course.
+He understood everything I said in the email I sent him.
+I got some iportant understanding, and support from him.
+No compensation though.
+At least, the faculty is a different one on the retake this semester.

 ### 2019-11-23